miriamrie/MR-studio/README.md

 ![form](https://github.com/user-attachments/assets/45938e9e-1f02-45d1-aa82-ea53b2492e1a)

-Further upgrades have to be done to make the website more functional.
+Note: Further upgrades have to be done to make the website more functional.
+-